Viewing or reading nearby objects

 Another alternative could be using an app such as Seeing AI (IOS only) or Be My Eyes (IOS and Android).

-Seeing AI ((add link here)) is a free app that can describe the world around you.
+Seeing AI is a free app that can describe the world around you.
 The app utilises the power of AI (artificial intelligence) to describe nearby text, objects and people.
 The app can also help identify products using a bar code scanner.

 Another alternative could be to video call someone you know using apps such as FaceTime, WhatsApp, Facebook Messenger.
 If there isn’t someone you can call or if you don’t want to rely on people you know, you could use Be My Eyes.

-For support with any of technology aid items you can contact our Technology Services team.
+For support with this or any other technology aid